 In British Columbia, about 800 lakes and streams are stocked annually with over eight million trout, char, and kokanee produced from the five facilities operated by the Freshwater Fisheries Society of BC (FFSBC).

-The Ministry of Environment's regional lakes biologists submit their lake stocking requests for the number of fish, a specific strain and species, the life stage, and a preferred size.
+The Ministry of Forests, Lands and Natural Resource Operations' regional lakes biologists submit their lake stocking requests for the number of fish, a specific strain and species, the life stage, and a preferred size.

 From the Hatchery to the Lake